transkatgirl/kat-s-bookshelf/README.md

 		- Additional intermediate-level mathematics and natural sciences courses will be added during v0.x.
 		- Some course textbooks may be replaced during v0.x.
 	- Once all planned v0.x courses have been reviewed for errors, the bookshelf will move to v1.x.
-- v1.x - Building Upon The Foundation
+- v1.x
-	- The following additional courses will be added in the v1.x release:
+	- The following additional courses will be added in v1.x releases:
 		- Further in-depth mathematics courses
 		- Further in-depth natural sciences courses
 		- Additional breadth of natural sciences courses